needle-tools/needle-engine-samples/package/Runtime/HTMLCustomXRButtons/README.md

 # Custom XR Buttons

-AR and VR can be started from a regular website when clicking on the respective button.

-Using the `WebXR` component adds these buttons automatically on supported devices, and you can choose if you want to allow AR, VR, or both.

-## Customizing the Buttons
+You can enter AR and VR by calling methods on the WebXR component from an HTML or UI button, it is essential that the call originates from a click interaction.

+On the WebXR component, you need to disable the `Create AR Button` and `Create VR Button` options which control the presence of the built-in buttons in the needle menu.

-The buttons can be customized by creating your own buttons and connecting them to the respective events on the `WebXR` component.
-The relevant code is in `CustomXRButtons.ts`.
+See the relevant code in `CustomXRButtons.ts`.